dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 [unique](https://dlang.org/spec/const3.html#implicit_qualifier_conversions).
 In the case of uniqueness, omitting the requirement will result in invalid code, since return values of impure functions generally cannot be assumed unique.
-In the case of memoization, omitting the requirement will not result in a compile error, but unexpected behavior, when used improperly.
+In the case of memoization, omitting the requirement will result not in a compile error but in unexpected behavior when used improperly.
-In most cases, however, the requirement is merely there to match the functionals own guarantees.
+In most cases, however, the requirement is merely there to match the functional's own guarantees.

 In the current state of the language, a functional cannot have strong guarantees and weak requirements at the same time.
-Having strong guarantees means that the functional provably behaves in accordance to warrant attributes, so that it can be annotated with them.
+Having strong guarantees means that the functional provably behaves in accordance with warrant attributes so that it can be annotated with them.
 Having weak requirements means that the functional does not need the guarantees of a warrant attribute on a parameter function for its internal logic to be sound.
-When pressed, most library authors opt *against* warrant attributes, i.e. *for* weak requirements, and therefore needlessly weaken the guarantees.
+When pressed, most library authors opt *against* warrant attributes, i.e., *for* weak requirements, and therefore needlessly weaken the guarantees.
-For example, Phobos' [lockstep](https://dlang.org/library/std/range/lockstep.html) does that.
+For example, Phobos's [lockstep](https://dlang.org/library/std/range/lockstep.html) does that.

 The DIP solves this problem by always allowing calls to `const` (or `inout` or `immutable`) parameter functions when checking a functional for satisfying the conditions of a warrant attribute,